How to survive pollen season in Maine

 Other strategies Akl said can help get through a Maine pollen season include keeping car windows closed when driving around, using air conditioning in the home that can filter outside air before it gets inside and taking a shower immediately after coming inside to remove any pollen on the body.
 In extreme cases, sufferers can be tested to determine exactly what kinds of pollen they are allergic to and receive shots to desensitize them.

-Some pollen sufferers prefer a more natural approach and swear by local, raw honey which they claim contains all the pollen needed to desensitize the body to the allergens.
+Some pollen sufferers prefer a more natural approach and swear by local, raw honey, which they claim contains all the pollen needed to desensitize the body to the allergens.

 “We keep bees [and] at the beginning of the season I thought allergies were going to make life difficult this year,” said Michelle Schrader of Maple Knoll Farm in Solon.
 “I started eating a teaspoon of raw honey each day and haven’t had any head woes.”